-The Council will consist of five members (in addition to the Chairperson), appointed for a term of twelve months.
+The Council will consist of 5 members (in addition to the Chairperson), appointed for a term of 12 months.
 Members will be chosen based on their commercial, industry, public policy, academic and sector specific knowledge and expertise.

 The Minister for Economic and Regional Development may, by written notice, appoint:

 - any member as the chairperson or deputy chairperson.